Jensen Huang, Zuckerberg, Musk, and Six Others Named

 The American current affairs weekly Time has selected "Artificial Intelligence (AI) Designers" as the "Person of the Year."
 From left to right: Mark Zuckerberg (Meta), Lisa Su (AMD), Elon Musk (Tesla), Jensen Huang (NVIDIA), Sam Altman (OpenAI), Demis Hassabis (Google DeepMind), Dario Amodei (Anthropic), and Fei-Fei Li (WorldLabs) CEOs.
 Time website

-Time stated, "This was the year when the potential of AI became powerfully apparent, making it clear that there is no going back or escaping from the advent of AI," adding, "No one has had a greater impact than the individuals who imagined, designed, and built AI."
+Time stated, "This year, as the potential of AI became powerfully evident, it became clear that there is no going back or escaping to a pre-AI era," adding, "No one had a greater impact than the individuals who imagined, designed, and built AI."

-Time pointed out that there is also a darker side behind the spectacular advancement of AI, citing numerous side effects such as the consumption of resources like electricity and water, job losses, the spread of fake news, cyberattacks, and the enormous power concentrated in the hands of a few business leaders.
+Time also pointed out that there is a darker side behind AI’s spectacular progress.
+The magazine cited numerous side effects, including the consumption of resources such as electricity and water, job losses, the spread of fake news, cyberattacks, and the concentration of immense power in the hands of a few business leaders.

-In an interview with Time, CEO Jensen Huang said, "Every industry needs AI, every company uses AI, and every country must build AI systems.
+In an interview with Time, CEO Huang stated, "Every industry needs AI, every company uses AI, and every country must build AI systems.
 AI is the most influential technology of our era."
-He added, "There is a belief that the sum of global GDP is capped at 100 trillion dollars, but AI will raise that ceiling to 500 trillion dollars."
+He added, "There is a belief that the combined global GDP is capped at 100 trillion dollars, but AI will raise that ceiling to 500 trillion dollars."

-Thomas Hudson, Chief Economist at the American market research firm Forrester Research, commented that this year's selection reflects the global impact of AI, stating, "AI was at the center of the economy this year and became the starting point for endless debates about how it will transform our society in the future."
+Thomas Hudson, Chief Economist at the American market research firm Forrester Research, commented that this year's selection reflects the global impact of AI, stating, "AI was at the center of the economy this year and became the starting point for endless debates about how it will transform our society going forward."

-Since featuring Charles Lindbergh-who became the first person to fly nonstop across the Atlantic Ocean in 1927-on its cover, Time has selected a Person of the Year every year.
-Last year, President Trump was chosen after winning the U.S. presidential election and returning to the White House.
+Since featuring Charles Lindbergh, who made the first nonstop transatlantic flight in 1927, on its cover, Time has selected a Person of the Year annually.
+Last year, President Trump, who returned to the White House after winning the U.S. presidential election, was chosen.

 © The Asia Business Daily(www.asiae.co.kr).
 All rights reserved.